mfcovington/Perl-PrereqInstaller/README.md

 modules that are loaded dynamically (e.g., `eval "require $class"`) will not be installed.

-Command-line usage is possible with `cpanm-missing`, a script that is installed along with this module.
+Command-line usage is possible with `cpanm-missing` and `cpanm-missing-deep`, scripts that are installed along with this module.

 - new